aldertzomer/RFPlasmid/README.md

 Conclusion: The newly developed tool is able to determine if contigs are chromosomal or plasmid with a very high specificity and sensitivity (up to 99%) and can be very useful to analyze WGS data of bacterial genomes and their antimicrobial resistance genes.

-A web-interface to test single fasta files is available here: http://klif.uu.nl/rfplasmid/

 ## Getting the software: